YagoLopez/webtask-charts/README.md

 - Example of servless code running on https://webtask.io

-- Generates a responsive chart from posted data using <a href="https://frappe.github.io/charts/" target="_blank">Frappé Charts</a>
+- Generates a responsive charts data using <a href="https://frappe.github.io/charts/" target="_blank">Frappé Charts</a> library